lvermeulen/Equalizer/README.md

 ##Features:
 * Load balancing middleware for aspnetcore: redirects requests to the next chosen service instance
+* TrafficAllocationRouter: chooses from items matching a condition for a percentage of the routing calls
 * CallbackRouter: chooses the next item based on the provided callback
 * FailOverRouter: chooses specific item if available, otherwise a different one
 * RandomRouter: chooses a random next item